 Huang Shan Yun Wu (黃山雲霧) green tea is a clean and tangy green tea from the Yellow Mountain (Huang Shan) tea growing region of Anhui Province.
 The name translates as ‘Yellow Mountain’ (Huang Shan 黃山) ‘Cloud and Mist’ (Yun Wu 雲霧).
 It is seen by Chinese tea experts as a kind of predecessor to the famous Huang Shan Mao Feng green tea and is known for its dense flavour, bright look, fragrance and clear liquor.
 Huang Shan not only happens to be a popular tourist destination in China but is also an ideal location for tea growing.
 The cool and misty climate as well as mineral rich soil combine to produce flavoursome teas that have a high level of theanine and are rich in tannins and vitamins.
+This tea is from April 2019 harvest.

 There is an interesting point to note on the origin and meaning of the ‘Cloud and Mist’ name of this tea.
 The name comes from description of the mountainous regions that have large amount of clouds and mist around and therefore high humidity – areas that are perfect for tea farming.